Fakemon Generator

 Are the generated movesets competitively balanced?+

-Yes — each Fakemon receives 2 STAB moves matching its types, plus 1-2 coverage moves from different types.
-Move power ranges from 40-120 with appropriate accuracy penalties for stronger moves, following the same balancing patterns used in official Pokémon games.
+Yes.
+Each Fakemon receives 2 STAB moves matching its types, plus 1-2 coverage moves.
+Move power ranges from 40-120 with appropriate accuracy penalties for stronger moves, following official balancing patterns.